cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-gui.md

 * Convert the blockchain games to the format the component expects.
 * Save them in `saved: IGameInfo[]` of the component's state.

-A good next step is to add a new function to `CheckersStargateClient` to handle the call and the conversion, or to add a helper function that takes a client as a parameter.
+Before adding lines of code in the component, a good next step is to add a new function to `CheckersStargateClient` to handle the call and the conversion, or to add a helper function that takes a client as a parameter.

 ### A specific GUI method